ivan-bilan/Relation-Extraction-Transformer/README.md

-Position-aware Attention RNN Model for Relation Extraction
+Self-Attention for Relation Extraction
 =========================

-This repo contains the *pytorch* code for paper [Position-aware Attention and Supervised Data Improve Slot Filling](https://nlp.stanford.edu/pubs/zhang2017tacred.pdf).

-**About TACRED data**: Please note that we are still in the process of licensing TACRED with LDC.
-For completeness this repo only contains sampled data from TACRED.
-If you'd like to receive email notifications once TACRED is ready for download, please [**fill out this form**](https://goo.gl/forms/nO70omzVyRNbDXt53).
+Augmenting attention mechanisms for Relation Extraction.

+The Center for Information and Language Processing (CIS) Ludwig Maximilian University of Munich
+Ivan Bilan

 ## Requirements

-- Python 3 (tested on 3.6.2)
+- Python 3.6.2
-- PyTorch (tested on 0.1.12)
+- PyTorch 0.3
-- unzip, wget (for downloading only)

 ## Preparation